 More salads with mayonnaise:

 - 2-3 tablespoons homemade mayonnaise or your favorite brand

 - 1 teaspoon mustard

-- 2-3 teaspoons fresh lemon juice, to taste
+- 2-3 teaspoons fresh lemon juice to taste

-- 1 large garlic clove
+- 1 large garlic clove more to taste

-- salt and pepper
+- fine sea salt and black pepper

-- scallions, leeks or chives to garnish
+- scallions leeks or chives to garnish

-Garnish with finely chopped scallions, leeks or chives and serve chilled with bread, crackers or as a side dish.
+- Garnish with finely chopped scallions, leeks, or chives and serve chilled with bread, crackers, or as a side dish.